wp-plugins/testimonial-basics/readme.txt

        a) Including the Website link is an option
        b) Including the Date is an option
        c) Including the Location is an option
+       d) New: Including italic style is an option
+       e) New: Including Gravatars is an option
-       d) User can select a customizable display
+       f) User can select a customizable display
-       e) Select one of nine fonts from a drop down list
+       g) Select one of nine fonts from a drop down list
-       f) Select text colors using a color wheel
+       h) Select text colors using a color wheel
-       g) Select background colors using a color wheel
+       i) Select background colors using a color wheel
-       h) Visitor input form options
+       j) Visitor input form options

     10) There is a function that lets you display testimonials within template code.

-    11) The plugin comes with detailed documentation.
+    11) Detailed documentation now available at the plugin site.

+    12) New: Paragraphs and line breaks are now allowed in testimonials.

 == Installation ==